Five Ways to Build a Solid Foundation With Your Examiners

 - Knowing your escalation paths within the Agencies: While building your relationship with all staff regulators is important, especially with your supervising examiner, there may be a significant difference of opinion that needs escalating at times.
 Know what that path is, and be sure to pick your battles.
 Accept the little things you may disagree on and escalate critical discrepancies.
 It’s best not to be the institution “crying wolf” and getting overlooked.

 With these five keys to healthy regulator communication, your institution should enjoy long term success in your relationship with your examiners and their agencies.
 Want more tips on building strong relationships with examiners?
 Join Jessica Caballero on July 18, 2019 for a free webinar, “Relationship Building: Institutions and Examiners,” to learn more about cultivating collaborative relationships and effective communication with examiners.

 Terri Luttrell, CAMS-Audit

 Terri Luttrell is a seasoned AML professional and former director and AML/OFAC officer with over 20 years in the banking industry, working both in medium and large community and commercial banks ranging from $2 billion to $330 billion in asset size.
 She has successfully worked with institutions in developing BSA/OFAC programs, optimizing various automated solutions, and streamlining processes while ensuring all regulatory requirements are met.
-As the Senior Manager of Strategy and Engagement at Abrigo, Terri provides insights that contribute and support long-term banking strategies based on analysis of market and industry trends, competitor developments, and financial and regulatory technology changes.
+As the Compliance and Engagement Direcgtor at Abrigo, Terri provides insights that contribute and support long-term banking strategies based on analysis of market and industry trends, competitor developments, and financial and regulatory technology changes.
 She is an audit-certified anti-money laundering specialist and a board member of the Central Texas chapter of the Association of Certified Anti-Money Laundering Specialists (ACAMS).
 Terri earned her bachelor’s degree in business administration, specializing in business and finance, from the University of North Texas.